-You can start a pet, baby, or house sitting service online as a way of making extra money.
+You can start a pet, baby or house sitting service online to make extra money.
 There are numerous websites online where you can register as a sitter for free.
 Such sites will connect you to clients looking to pay for sitting services.
 You do not require extensive experience for these jobs, and the hourly rate for sitting services is often higher than the average minimum hourly wage.

 - Patrick Crane, Love Sew